FavWest/pig-latin/README.md

 pigLatin(text);
 Expected Output: "allway"

-Test: "It will add way to the end of a word beginning with a vowel, regardless of capitalization."
-Code:
-const text = "All";
-pigLatin(text);
-Expected Output: "Allway"

 Test: "It will add a capitalized WAY to the end of a word beginning with a vowel if it is in all caps."
 Code:
 const text = "ALL";